ADS2022/HighestTree/README.md

 ## How to run the project

-To run the project, you can use the built-in tools in the IntelliJ IDEA.
-It should show up on the home screen with several of the system capabilities.
-Also, you can run the project using the command line.
+HighestTree project can be executed on IntelliJ IDEA built-in tools or called using the command line.
+At start-up, a home screen menu is displayed where the user can browse through the system capabilities.
 If there is any problem opening or running the project, don't hesitate to contact us.
-Don't forget to import all the maven dependencies.
+To run properly, it’s essential to import all the required maven dependencies.

 ## Requirements